Do you let your dog sleep in your bedroom?

 The study found that canine pets sleeping in bed with their owners was not harmful- humans and dogs sleep well together and neither causes significant disruption to the other’s sleep patterns.
 Both dogs and their owners maintained a high sleep efficiency when sleeping in the same room, although humans tended to sleep slightly worse when their dogs were on the bed.
 The dogs (perhaps unsurprisingly) slept well whether on or off the bed.
 As the authors note, “a dog’s presence in the bedroom may not be disruptive to human sleep, as was previously suspected.”

 Is it unhealthy in other ways to have a dog sleep with its owner?
 For example, would your dog start to think less of you as an authority figure?
 Apparently not.
 As veterinarian Carlo Siracusa told the Times, “Dogs can distinguish between the relationship with its human fellows and other dogs, and the way in which they regulate their interactions with humans in the house is not trying to establish a hierarchy.”
 In other words, your dog won’t think he’s in charge just because he sleeps at the head of the bed.
+(Here’s how much sleep senior dogs need.)

 Not all dogs make good sleep partners.
 Siracusa notes that some dogs can react aggressively, out of fear, when roused suddenly.
 There’s also the animal’s safety to consider: older or smaller dogs might have a hard time, or even hurt themselves, getting in or out of the bed at night.
+(Learn about melatonin for dogs and if it’s safe.)

 Sleeping with your dog—the bottom line